openshift-labs/learn-katacoda/persistence/persistent-intro/rwx.md

 With OCS, each RWX storage device is backed by the battle-tested and high-performance distributed filesystem known as CephFS.

-This storage type is well suited for scalable applications that need a common filesystem storage.
+This storage type is well suited for scalable applications that need a shared filesystem storage.
 An example of this are webservers that are dynamically scaled up and down based on the amount of visitors.

 In this section the `ocs-storagecluster-cephfs` *Storage Class* will be used to create a RWX (ReadWriteMany) PVC that can be used by multiple pods at the same time.
 The application we will use is called `File Uploader`.